A Faster Algorithm for Cuckoo Insertion and Bipartite Matching in Large Graphs: Local Search Insertion and its Analysis

-\end{lemma} \begin{proof} Recall that in the allocation graph $G$, $R$ is the set of vertices furthest from the set of free vertices.
+\begin{proof}[Proof of Lemma~\ref{lem:expan}] Recall that in the allocation graph $G$, $R$ is the set of vertices furthest from the set of free vertices.
 The set of vertices at distance at most $s$ from $R$ is denoted by $N_{s}(R)$.
 Note that each occupied vertex in $G$ holds one item.
 By construction of the allocation graph $N_{s}(R)$ is the set of vertices representing the choices of items placed on vertices in $N_{s-1}(R)$.
 In the hypergraph setting where each item corresponds to an edge, $|N_{s}(R)|$ is the number of vertices spanned by the set of edges of size $|N_{s-1}(R)|$.
-We can now use Lemma~\ref{lem:expanhyper} to obtain the desired result. \end{proof} We define $\mu: = {\log e^{k}(k-1)/ \log {(- \alpha(k-1))}} .$ For some fixed $\gamma >0$ we set
+We now obtain the desired result by applying Lemma~\ref{lem:expanhyper}.